shabib87/SHViewPager/README.md

 **Created by** shabib hossain on 5/15/14.

 **Copyright (c)** 2014 shabib hossain.
 All rights reserved.
 - This software is licenced under MIT licence.
-Plsease check `LICENCE.md` for more details.
+Please check `LICENCE.md` for more details.

 ##How to use: